charto/classy-mst/README.md

 Snapshots containing polymorphic types require type names in the serialized JSON, to identify the correct subclass when applying the snapshot.
-A special key `$` is automatically added in snapshots when an object in the tree belongs to a subclass of the class actually defined in the model.
+A special key `$` is automatically added in snapshots when an object in the tree belongs to a subclass of the class actually specified in the model.

 The default key `$` for types can be changed by passing a different string to the `setTypeTag` function before creating any model instances.
 For example: